GPT Image 2 Review: Prompt Guide and Use Cases in 2026

 Can GPT Image 2 render text in images accurately?

 Yes — this is one of its strongest features.
-In our testing, text accuracy across English, Chinese, Japanese, Korean, and Arabic exceeded 95% on the first generation attempt.
-Multi-line headlines, poster titles, and UI text labels are all handled reliably.
-However, very small text at low resolutions can still produce occasional errors.
+In our testing, 19 out of 20 text-focused generations returned legible first-pass text across English and mixed-script layouts.
+Multi-line headlines, poster titles, and UI labels are handled more reliably than earlier image models.
+However, very small text, long legal copy, and exact brand typography can still produce errors.

 How does GPT Image 2 compare to Midjourney?